gcallah/work/chaps/weber.md

 Here we see Weber noting that "capitalist enterprise" most certainly *did* appear before "religious changes had produced a capitalist spirit," but that what changed was the *esteem* in which such enterprises were held.

-- "[Weber] speaks as though all English Puritans in the seventeenth century held much the same view of social duties and expediency" (320)
+**Tawney:** "[Weber] speaks as though all English Puritans in the seventeenth century held much the same view of social duties and expediency" (320)

-**Weber:** "Certainly, in the midst of these considerations, we should not forget the Puritanism contained within itself a world of contradictions" (PE, 168).
+**Weber:** "Certainly, in the midst of these considerations, we should not forget that Puritanism contained within itself a world of contradictions" (PE, 168).

-- "Weber ignores, or at least touches upon to lightly, intellectual movements, which were favorable to the growth of business enterprise and an individualist attitude towards economic relations, but which had little to do with religion" (320).
+**Tawney:** "Weber ignores, or at least touches upon too lightly, intellectual movements, which were favorable to the growth of business enterprise and an individualist attitude towards economic relations, but which had little to do with religion" (320).